Eriogonum apricum

 Eriogonum apricum is a rare species of wild buckwheat known by the common name Ione buckwheat.
 It is endemic to Amador County, California, in the United States.

 Description

 This is a small perennial herb growing in patches no more than 25 centimeters wide and tall.
 Its straggly erect stems are mostly naked and reddish or brown in color, and they have a few tiny, round, fuzzy leaves toward the base.
 Atop each thin branch of the stem is an inflorescence with minute flowers each only a few millimeters wide.
 There are two varieties of this plant; var. prostratum is sometimes called Irish Hill buckwheat.

+Taxonomy

+Eriogonum apricum was first described by John Thomas Howell in 1955.
+It is classified in the Eriogonum genus within the Polygonaceae family.
+The species has two accepted varieties.